 Who is Paddy McGuinness' wife Christine?

-Paddy is married to Christine Martin, a 30-year-old model and reality TV star from Blackpool, currently appearing in The Real Housewives of Cheshire.
+Paddy is married to Christine Martin, a 32-year-old model and reality TV star from Blackpool, who previously appeared in The Real Housewives of Cheshire.
 Christine started off her modelling career by winning two beauty pageants in her teenage years; she was named Miss Commonwealth and also Miss Liverpool at the tender age of 18.
 She met Paddy at the Liverpool Tennis Tournament when she was modelling for Liverpool-based boutique Cricket.

 Paddy and Christine pictured at the 2019 NTA Awards

 MORE: Celebrity weddings of 2020 so far: Pamela Anderson, Brandon Jenner & more

 When did Paddy McGuinness and Christine marry?

 The couple married on 4 June 2011 at Thornton Manor in the Wirral after dating for three years.
 They went on to welcome three children: twins Leo and Penelope in 2013 and daughter Felicity in September 2016.

 Paddy and Christine's marriage went through a rocky patch in 2018 when the TV presenter was pictured on a night out with All Saints star Nicole Appleton.
 The cosy-looking pair were spotted walking around arm-in-arm in Soho.
 At the time, Christine shared a series of cryptic messages on Twitter and Instagram, with one reading: "When you realise you deserve so much more… that's not a bad thing."
 She also shared a quote from Marilyn Monroe that read: "I believe everything happens for a reason.
 People change so you can learn to let go, things go wrong so that you can appreciate them when they're right.
 You believe lies so that you will eventually learn to trust no one but yourself, and sometimes good things fall apart so better things can fall together."